Michael E. Greenberg: Biography

+Research

-The mission of the Greenberg lab is to understand the mechanisms by which the activity-dependent gene expression program regulates brain development and function.
-Work from the lab has characterized many of the fundamental steps in this process, from the initial activation of ion channels that depolarize neurons, the subsequent downstream signaling cascade that culminates in gene expression, and the pattern of experience-dependent gene expression in particular subtypes of cells in the brain, such as inhibitory versus excitatory neurons.
+The Greenberg Lab works to understand the mechanisms by which the activity-dependent gene expression program regulates brain development and function.
+The lab has been able to characterize many of the fundamental steps in this process, from the initial activation of ion channels that depolarize neurons, the subsequent downstream signaling cascade that culminates in gene expression, and the pattern of experience-dependent gene expression in particular subtypes of cells in the brain, such as inhibitory versus excitatory neurons.

-The activity-dependent gene expression program discovered by Greenberg has been shown to play an important biological role in nervous system development and function, specifically in the formation of inhibitory circuits in the brain.
-Greenberg and colleagues showed that through introduction of a mutation in a particular site in the promoter of the activity-dependent gene, Bdnf, visual experience was unable to induce Bdnf expression in the cortex of mice.
-Moreover, the authors found that the formation of inhibitory synapses and circuits was disrupted in these animals.
-The authors found no effect in excitatory synapse formation or function.
+This activity-dependent gene expression has been shown to play an important biological role in nervous system development and function, specifically in the formation of inhibitory circuits in the brain.
+Greenberg and colleagues showed that through introduction of a mutation in a particular site in the promoter of the activity-dependent gene, Bdnf, visual experience was unable to induce Bdnf expression in the cortex of mice and the formation of inhibitory synapses and circuits was disrupted in these animals.
+The investigators found no effect in excitatory synapse formation or function.

-In addition to this finding, the Greenberg lab also discovered NPAS4, an activity-dependent transcription factor that is required for inhibitory synapse formation through its regulation of Bdnf transcription, and other activity-dependent genes.
-Similar to their previous finding, the authors found a specific role for this genetic program in inhibitory circuit development, since perturbation of NPAS4 function had no effect in excitatory synapse formation or function.
+The Greenberg lab also discovered NPAS4, an activity-dependent transcription factor that is required for inhibitory synapse formation through its regulation of Bdnf transcription, and other activity-dependent genes.
+Similar to their previous finding, they found a specific role for this genetic program in inhibitory circuit development, since perturbation of NPAS4 function had no effect in excitatory synapse formation or function.
 Thus, the activity-dependent gene program plays a key role specifically in the development of inhibitory circuits in the cortex, which are responsible for fine-tuning neuronal output and nervous system function.